 Once you have your list narrowed down, divide up your holiday budget among those on the list and set buying limits for each person so you stay within your budget.
 Keep this list with you so when you are out shopping, you have it to refer to and you don’t have to go from memory.

-Now that you know your holiday budget and who you are are buying for, you can finally start shopping.
-Here are some tips and tricks to stretch your dollar along the way.
+Now that you know your holiday budget and who you are are buying for, here are some tips and tricks to stretch your dollar along the way.

-Deal sites like Groupon & Living Social are a dime a dozen these days and they can provide great discounts on products and services, but ONLY if you need them!
-It may not seem like much, but spending an extra $30 or $50 each week on things you weren’t planning on can cause you to overspend before you know it!
+- Deal sites like Groupon & Yelp Deals are a dime a dozen these days and they can provide great discounts on products and services, but ONLY if you need them!
+It may not seem like much, but spending an extra $30 or $50 each week on things you weren’t planning on can cause you to overspend before you know it.

 - If you plan to use these types of sites to find gifts for the holidays, make sure you have some money in your budget earmarked for this.